Unleash/unleash/website/docs/user_guide/projects.md

 :::info feature availability

-All users get access to Unleash's projects, but only pro and enterprise users can create, update, or delete them.
+All users get access to projects, but only pro and enterprise users can create, update, or delete them.

 :::